dev-essbee/dev-SB/README.md

   <br/>
 <div align="left">

-- ## This is Shubham Bhandari, a final year undergrad from India.
+- ## This is Shubham Bhandari

-- 🏫 I'm currently pursuing B.Tech. in Computer Science Engineering, and hopefully will get a degree 🤞
+- 🏫 Currently working as SDE-I at Hashedin By Deloitte.

 - 💻 If you have a data science or machine learning project, I may be your man.